Thunder ride dynamic duo into Game 5 vs. Rockets | Sports-Games

 A big part of that has been the defense of Oklahoma City rookie Luguentz Dort.
 "Lu is special," Paul said of Dort, who kept Harden in check in the fourth quarter of Game 4 despite playing most of the quarter with five fouls.
 "Unbelievable how he accepts the challenge."

-Westbrook remains "day-to-day," D'Antoni said Tuesday, saying he wasn't sure when Westbrook would be able to return from a strained quadriceps.
+Westbrook (strained quadriceps) was upgraded to questionable Wednesday afternoon after a positive workout in the morning.
 He has played in just one game since Aug.
 4 and has missed the last six. --Field Level Media